Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

-Denote by $B_1$ a small disk that is independent of the parameter, contains a neighborhood of the flow box~$\Pi_1$, and for every parameter value is contained in the basin of the sink~$\Om$.
+Denote by $B_1$ a small disk that is independent of the parameter, contains a neighborhood of the flow box~$\Pi_1$, does not intersect with the separatrix~$u$, and for every parameter value is contained in the basin of the sink~$\Om$.
 Denote by~$V_1$ the special family obtained from~$V$ by adding one Cherry cell as described, and denote a small neighborhood of~$V_1$ in the space of $C^\infty$-families by~$\F_1$.
-We take $\F_1$ so small that for any family $W\in~\F_1$ we have the following: \begin{itemize} \item the continuation of the saddle $P_1$ and source $A_1$ is in~$B_1$ for every $\t\in[0, 1]$; \item there exists a smoothly parameter-dependent curvilinear rectangle $\tilde{\Pi}_1(\t)$ such that \begin{itemize} \item $P_1(\t), A_1(\t) \in \tilde{\Pi}_1(\t) \subset B_1$; \item two opposite edges of $\tilde{\Pi}_1(\t)$ are transverse segments and the other two edges are segments of trajectories; \item inside $\tilde{\Pi}_1(\t)$ the field can be replaced by a field that is smoothly equivalent to a constant one in such a way that that this yields a family of class~$\F$; \end{itemize} \item for the family $W$, the point of intersection between the free stable separatrix of the saddle~$P_1$ and the circle~$\Sigma$ strongly monotonously depends on the parameter in the same sense as above: namely, the derivative of its vertical coordinate in $\t$ is negative.\footnote{Here and below it is important that for two families of vector fields which are close the families of local stable (or unstable) manifolds of the hyperbolic continuations of some saddle are also close.
-Here we need them to be only $C^1$-close, but below we will need $C^3$-closeness.
+We take $\F_1$ so small that for any family $W\in~\F_1$ we have the following: \begin{enumerate} \item the continuation of the saddle $P_1$ and source $A_1$ is in~$B_1$ for every $\t\in[0, 1]$; \item there exists a smoothly parameter-dependent curvilinear rectangle $\tilde{\Pi}_1(\t)$ such that \begin{itemize} \item $P_1(\t), A_1(\t) \in \tilde{\Pi}_1(\t) \subset B_1$; \item two opposite edges of $\tilde{\Pi}_1(\t)$ are transverse segments and the other two edges are segments of trajectories; \item inside $\tilde{\Pi}_1(\t)$ the field can be replaced by a field that is smoothly equivalent to a constant one in such a way that this yields a family of class~$\F$; \end{itemize} \item for the family $W$, the point of intersection between the free stable separatrix of the saddle~$P_1$ and the circle~$\Sigma$ strongly monotonically depends on the parameter in the same sense as above: namely, the derivative of its vertical coordinate in $\t$ is negative.\footnote{Here and below it is important that for two families of vector fields which are close to each other the families of local stable (or unstable) manifolds of the hyperbolic continuations of some saddle are also close.
+Here we only need them to be $C^1$-close, but below we will need $C^3$-closeness.
 However, this also holds in~$C^r$, $1 \le r < \infty$.
 This can be justified in the following way.
-Consider the family as one vector field $v_\t\frac{\partial}{\partial \overrightarrow{\boldsymbol{x}}} + 0\cdot \frac{\partial}{\partial \t}$ on~$\TT\times [0, 1]$.
-For this field the local central-stable manifolds of the saddles~$(P_\t, \t)$ are uniquely defined and coincide with each other, but, most importantly, they continuously depend on the field in the $C^r$-topology, see~\cite[Theorems 5.1, 5A.1]{HPS}.
-The two families of stable manifolds of the points~$P_\t$ are obtained as transverse intersections between these central-stable manifolds, which are close, and planes of the form $\{\t = const\}$; therefore these families are~$C^r$-close as well.} \end{itemize}
+Consider the family of vector fields with a parameter-dependent saddle $P_\t$ as one vector field $v_\t\frac{\partial}{\partial \overrightarrow{\boldsymbol{x}}} + 0\cdot \frac{\partial}{\partial \t}$ on~$\TT\times [0, 1]$.
+For this field the local central-stable manifolds of the points~$(P_\t, \t)$ are uniquely defined and coincide with each other.
+Most importantly, these manifolds are $C^r$-smooth and continuously depend on the field in the $C^r$-topology, see~\cite[Theorems 5.1, 5A.1]{HPS}.
+In particular, if we consider the point of intersection of a stable separatrix of $P_\t$ with a fixed smooth transversal as a function of $\t$, a $C^r$-perturbation of the family will yield a~$C^r$-close function.} \end{enumerate}